NicolasCampana/ALBHW-Instances/README.md

 # ABLHW-Instances
-Assembly Line Balancing with Hierarchical Worker Assignment
+Assembly Line Balancing with Hierarchical Worker Assignment, based on the instances of SALBP, got from https://assembly-line-balancing.de/salbp/benchmark-data-sets-2013/

+# Instance Structure

 # Instances

-# Generatore
+# Generator